Facebook

 Tips for Maintaining Vinyl Floors

-There are a few things you should know about maintaining your vinyl floors so that you can keep them in beautiful condition.
+You should know a few things about maintaining your vinyl floors to keep them in beautiful condition.

-1. Soft or microfiber pads are the best to avoid scratching or scuffing vinyl floors.
+1. Keep it soft: Soft or microfiber pads are the best to avoid scratching or scuffing vinyl floors.

-2. If using a cleaning solution, make sure that it’s designed for vinyl flooring to protect the shine of your floors.
+2. Choose the right cleaner: If using a cleaning solution, make sure that it’s designed for vinyl flooring to protect the shine of your floors.

-4. If there is furniture on your vinyl floors, use felt pads over the legs of the furniture to avoid scratching.
+4. Felt pads on furniture: If there is furniture on your vinyl floors, use felt pads over the legs of the furniture to avoid scratching.

-5. Clean up spills as soon as possible to avoid water seeping into vinyl and causing damage.
+5. Act quickly: Clean up spills as soon as possible to avoid water seeping into vinyl and causing damage.

-6. Sweep daily and vacuum weekly.
+6. Don’t mop too often: Sweep daily and vacuum weekly.
 Only mop when necessary.

-7. Don’t ever use a steam mop as the high heat can warp, bend and bubble the vinyl.
+7. Never use a steam mop, as the high heat can warp, bend and bubble the vinyl.

-8. Rinse well after using a cleaning solution to avoid leaving a film behind.
+8. Rinse the floors: Rinse well after using a cleaning solution to avoid leaving a film behind.

-9. Don’t use rubber protective pads on furniture or rug bottoms as this can discolor vinyl.
+9. Watch out for discoloring: Don’t use protective rubber pads on furniture or rug bottoms, as this can discolor vinyl.

-10. If you have a stain you want to spot clean, don’t use abrasive cleaners or scourers.
+10. No abrasive cleaners: If you have a stain you want to spot clean, don’t use abrasive cleaners or scourers.
 This can easily scratch the floors.
 Stick to microfiber.

 FAQs